Is NHS Glasses Voucher Worthy and What's the Eligibility Criteria?

 Can you get free NHS-funded glasses?

-The NHS provides free eye tests and vouchers for glasses that help you in getting glasses at a discount if you fulfill its criteria.
+NHS provides free eye tests and vouchers for glasses that help you in getting glasses at a discount if you fulfil its criteria.
 Unfortunately, it does not offer free glasses.
 However, if your glasses fall under the range of £39.10 to £215.30 and don't charge any additional fee, then you can consider it free.
 If not, then you have to pay additional charges.

 How can I get my NHS voucher?